Written by Donald E. Sheppard

 Elvas summarizes the Terre Haute visit, "The governor (had) rested in Pacaha for forty days (30 days according to Rangel's Calendar).
 During that time the two chiefs gave him service of abundance of fish, blankets, and skins, and they tried to see which of them could perform the greater services.
 At the time of his departure, the chief of Pacaha gave two of his sisters to him saying that if he would remember him he should take them as wives as a testimonial of love.
 The name of one was Macanoche and the other Mochila.
 They were very well disposed, tall of body and plump of figure.
 Machanoche was of good appearance and in her address and face appeared to be a lady; the other was robust."
 DeSoto would give them to several officers "...commanding that the women should deal from one land to the other with other tribes' commodities and business, and so they agreed to do it..."
 One of them would see Spain in her lifetime.

-Just before departing Terre Haute, Elvas concludes, "The chief of Casqui ordered the bridge (over Sullivan's Busseron Creek) repaired and the governor (with the horsemen) gave a turn through his land and lodged in the open field near his town (Vincennes; DeSoto having ridden 20 leagues from Terre Haute in two days), whither the chief came with a quantity of fish and two Indian women whom he exchanged with two Christians for two shirts.
+Departing Terre Haute, Elvas says, "The chief of Casqui ordered the bridge (over Sullivan's Busseron Creek) repaired and the governor (with his horsemen) gave a turn through his land and lodged in the open field near his town (Vincennes; DeSoto having explored 20 leagues below Terre Haute for two days), whither the chief came (once the army arrived) with a quantity of fish and two Indian women whom he exchanged with two Christians for two shirts.
 He gave a guide and couriers.
-The governor (with his entire army) went to sleep at one of his towns (a few miles west of Decker, which he had visited on his way north) and the next day at another near a river (at the junction of the White and Wabash Rivers, photo above, at today's Illinois border), where chief Casqui ordered canoes brought for him in which to cross..." the Wabash River into Mount Carmel, Illinois."
+The governor (and the army) went to sleep at one of his towns (backtracking southwest toward Decker) and the next day at another near a river (at the junction of the White and Wabash Rivers, photo below, at today's Illinois border), where chief Casqui ordered canoes brought for him in which to cross..." the Wabash River into Mount Carmel, Illinois.

 Rangel says, "...alongside the river of Casqui (the Wabash River), which is a branch that comes forth from the great river of Pacaha (the Ohio River)... this branch is as large as the Guadalquivir (River of Spain, which the Wabash is at that point).
 There Casqui came and helped them cross the (Wabash) river by canoe on Tuesday the second of August..." into Illinois.